-In accordance with Title IX, the district does not discriminate on the basis of sex and is required not to discriminate on the basis of sex in its educational programs or activities.
-The requirement not to discriminate extends to employment.
+In accordance with Title IX, the district does not discriminate on the basis of sex and is prohibited from discriminating on the basis of sex in its educational programs or activities.
+The prohibition against discrimination extends to employment.
 Inquiries about the application of Title IX may be referred to the district's Title IX coordinator, to the Assistant Secretary for Civil Rights of the Department of Education, or both.

-The district designates and authorizes the following employee as the Title IX coordinator for employees to address concerns or inquiries regarding discrimination based on sex, including sexual harassment: Jun Melvin, Executive Director for Human Resources, 2700 West 15th Street Plano TX 75075, jun.melvin@pisd.edu, (469) 752-8101.
+The district designates and authorizes the following employee as the Title IX coordinator for employees to address concerns or inquiries regarding discrimination based on sex, including sexual harassment: Brian Lyons, Director of Campus and Community Engagement, 2700 West 15th Street Plano TX 75075, brian.lyons@pisd.edu, (469) 752-8910.
 Reports can be made at any time and by any person, including during non-business hours, by mail, email, or phone.
 During district business hours, reports may also be made in person.

-The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: Jun Melvin, Executive Director for Human Resources, 2700 West 15th Street Plano TX 75075, jun.melvin@pisd.edu, (469) 752-8101.
+The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: Brian Lyons, Director of Campus and Community Engagement 2700 West 15th Street Plano TX 75075, brian.lyons @pisd.edu, (469) 752-8910.